Skip to content

 print(f"Attendees: {len(meeting.attendees)}")

-print(f"Open Issues: {len([i for i in meeting.issues if not i.closed])}")
+print(f"Open Issues: {len([i for i in meeting.issues if i.closed_date is None])}")

 print(f"Todos: {len(meeting.todos)}")